Marfan Syndrome - Medical Condition

 Vision problems are common.
 Many children become nearsighted early in their lives.
 The lens of the eye (held in place by weakened ligaments) is prone to dislocation.
 The results are usually vision problems, and surgery may be necessary.
 People with Marfan syndrome are also at greater risk of the retina detaching – requiring emergency surgery – or of getting cataracts and glaucoma.

 The most serious problems involve the heart and blood vessels.
-The mitral and aortic valves in the heart prevent “back flow” of blood leaving the heart.
-In people with Marfan syndrome, these valves are “leaky,” allowing blood to flow backwards into the heart, causing:
+The mitral and aortic valves in the heart prevent "back flow" of blood leaving the heart.
+In people with Marfan syndrome, these valves may become "leaky," allowing blood to flow backwards into the heart, causing:

 Marfan syndrome can also affect the lungs, causing cysts to develop or a pneumothorax (air between the lung and chest wall) that can cause pain and shortness of breath.
 It can also cause widening of the sac that surrounds the spinal column in the low back causing headaches, back pain, or bowel and bladder problems.
 Some people with the syndrome also develop striae (stretch marks) on the shoulders and buttocks.